Elisabeth Kuyper: Life

 On October 1, 1905, Elisabeth Kuyper became the first woman composer to be awarded the Mendelssohn Prize.
 She then composed perhaps her best known and most played work, the Violin Concerto in B Minor, opus 10.
 The piece premiered on February 13, 1908 with the Hochschule orchestra conducted by a 70-year-old Max Bruch.
 In April 1908, she became the first woman to be appointed as a professor of Composition and Theory at the Hochschule für Musik.
+Her students included Hildegard Quiel.

 Because of the challenges Kuyper faced during her career, she became strongly connected with the women’s liberation movement of the period.
 Other than possible soloist performances, professional opportunities for female musicians were extremely limited, as no major orchestras of the time employed female musicians.
 Kuyper took great effort to bring change this situation.
 In 1908 she formed a women's choir at the Lyceum Club.
 In 1910 she formed and conducted the Berlin Women Musicians' Orchestra.
 For the convention of the International Council of Women held in The Hague in 1922, Kuyper assembled an orchestra and choir and led them in the performance of her Festival Cantata.
 After which, and with the encouragement of Lady Ishbel Aberdeen, Kuyper moved to London in 1923, where she founded the London Women's Symphony Orchestra.
 In 1924 she founded the American Women's Symphony Orchestra in New York City.
 In 1925 Kuyper returned to Europe and her teaching position at the Hochschule für Musik in Berlin, then retired to Switzerland.
 She died in the town of Muzzano, in the Lugano district of Switzerland.